spite/THREE.MeshLine/README.md

 ### Declarative use ###

-three.meshline has getters and setters that make declarative usage a little easier.
+three.meshline can be used declaritively.
 This is how it would look like in react/[react-three-fiber](https://github.com/drcmda/react-three-fiber).
 You can try it live [here](https://codesandbox.io/s/react-three-fiber-three.meshline-example-vl221).

 <p align="center">
 	<a href="https://codesandbox.io/s/react-three-fiber-threejs-meshline-example-vl221"><img width="432" height="240" src="https://imgur.com/mZikTAH.gif" /></a>